 1. Phase 1 does not need to be fully implemented in order to initiate Phase 2.
 Multiple trails can be worked on at the same time.
 This is especially true if a contractor is already engaged and mobilized, or a volunteer work crew is available.

-2. Each part of Phase 2 is contingent upon obtaining an easement or purchase agreement from the property owner.
+There are three primary private property owners: HUD/Emerald Anthracite, Silverbrook Anthracite, and Northampton Fuel Supply Co.
+Each part of Phase 2 is contingent upon obtaining an easement or purchase agreement from the property owner.
 The estimated timeline is based on an ideal scenario, not including the time it may take to formally establish access.

-Phase 2a: Vista Area (aka Top of The World) (250 acres/Year 2) Located to the northeast of the main campus, this property is adjacent to Phases 1a, 1b, and 1c.
+Phase 2a: Vista Area (aka Top of The World) (250 acres/Year 2)

+Located to the northeast of the main campus, this property is adjacent to Phases 1a, 1b, and 1c.
 Current trails lead to a vista, locally known as Top of the World.